On July 16th, 2015, a terrorist attack happened less than five miles from me.

 I was sitting at home, doing whatever.
 Who even knows.
 Then the news came in that a deranged man shot up an military recruitment building in Chattanooga.
 Then he got in his car, drove to a Navy Reserve center, and shot it up as well.

 5 people died, and two were injured.
 The man wasn’t ISIS, but he had been influenced by jihadi propaganda on the internet, as well as mental health and drug abuse problems.
-Right here, where I lived, where I never even considered the possibility of something like this happening, some depraved being went on a rampage committed a mass shooting.
+A depraved being went on a rampage committed a mass shooting and it was right here next to me, where I never even considered the possibility of something like this happening.

 It was a tragedy.
 I felt terrible, I felt angry… but I never felt scared.
 And, honestly, my feelings faded more quickly than I would like to admit.